What Is the Difference between Baroque and Rococo Art?

 The main distinction between Baroque and Rococo art is that Baroque refers to grand, overstated, dynamic late-European art between 1650 and 1700, whereas Rococo is a late-Baroque response that embodied light playfulness and intimacy.
 Art during the Baroque period embodied opulence and ornamentation, reflecting the strength of Catholicism and royalty.
 The Rococo period began after Louis XIV’s death in 1715, with the dawn of a softer, more relaxed era.
 This was first seen in the decorative arts, where interior design became lighter and more decorative, and then in painting, where artists used asymmetry and playful whimsy as an informal interpretation.

-While both the Baroque and the Rococo periods were centered in Europe, the Baroque began in Rome and was heavily influenced the Roman Catholic church, which supported religious themes in painting and the arts as a reaction to Protestantism’s advance.
-Rococo originated in France and was adopted the French monarchy before spreading throughout Europe.
+While both the Baroque and the Rococo periods were centered in Europe, the Baroque began in Rome and was heavily influenced by the Roman Catholic church, which supported religious themes in painting and the arts as a reaction to Protestantism’s advance.
+Rococo originated in France and was adopted by the French monarchy before spreading throughout Europe.
 Both the Baroque and Rococo periods were extensions of the Renaissance period’s stylistic changes.
 Each had intricate detail and movement, but the Baroque was heavier, more masculine, and more serious.
 Rococo was a lighter, more feminine period.

 The predominant philosophies of the times in which each style flourished are reflected in Baroque and Rococo.
 Naturalism grew in popularity as astronomy and science progressed, resulting in the Baroque period.
 While retaining some elements of Classicism and strongly religious themes, art of this period became increasingly active and dynamic, portraying motion through space and time.